SLClayton/telegram-echo-bot/README.md

 [Install Terraform CLI](https://developer.hashicorp.com/terraform/tutorials/aws-get-started/install-cli)

 ### Python
 This project was built using python 3.10.
-However it should work with any most modern versions of python 3.
+However it should work with most modern versions of python 3.
 If you use a different version, ensure to edit the lambda resource in main.tf to match the version you're using to avoid issues.

 [Tutorial on how to install python](https://realpython.com/installing-python/)